Consumer Proposals in Canada

 What are the cost advantages of taking out a consumer proposal over bankruptcy?

-It will cost you $2,250 to file for bankruptcy in Canada, plus additional costs and charges.
-The cost of a consumer proposal is much less, at around $1,500, plus, there are no upfront fees to find.
+It will cost you $2,250 to file for bankruptcy in Canada, plus any additional costs and charges.

 If you file for bankruptcy then it will stay on your credit file for 6 years, effectively affecting your ability to apply for credit for that length of time.
 With a consumer proposal, it will be removed 3 years after you’ve paid off your outstanding debts and your credit score should increase, too.

-Get in touch with Harris & Partners
+File a debt consumer proposal with Harris & Partners

 Don’t wait for your debts, penalties and interest charges to increase.
 For most, the first step onto the path toward a debt-free life involves filing a consumer proposal.
 With fewer, less expensive payments, consumer proposals are a less stressful way to face your debts head-on.